ppicolott/ppicolott/README.md

 ## Paula Picolott - Game Programmer

-Hello, my name is Paula Picolott, I hold an undergraduate degree as Digital Games Technologist by Fatec 👩‍🎓, I'm also a Game Jammer 🎮 and my drive is to create unique and memorable game experiences, applying the best quality standards for code and its maintainability.
+Hello, my name is Paula Picolott, I hold an undergraduate degree as Digital Games Technologist by Fatec 👩‍🎓, I'm also a Game Jammer 🎮 and my drive is to create unique game experiences, keeping in mind my childhood memories when playing games and by applying the best programming practices.

 <b> Please, check my LinkedIn and my game portfolio on itch.io, containing 6 games.
 Professional links below: </b>